The roughness exponent and its model-free estimation

 Recall that, if $x:[0,1]\to\bR$ is a continuous function and $p>0$, the $p^{\text{th}}$ variation of $x$ along the sequence of dyadic partitions is defined as the limit of

 provided that this limit exists.
-We will say that $x$ admits the \emph{Hurst roughness exponent} $H>0$ if
+We will say that $x$ admits the \emph{roughness exponent} $R \in [0,1]$ if

-Intuitively, the smaller $H$, the rougher the trajectory $x$ will look.
-For instance, if $x$ is continuously differentiable, then \eqref{Hurst 1} will hold with $H=1$, and this is also the largest possible value for $H$ unless $x$ is constant.
-If $x$ is a typical sample path of a continuous semimartingale such as Brownian motion, then \eqref{eq_Hurst} will hold with $H=1/2$.
-If $x$ is a typical sample path of a fractional Brownian motion, then $H$ is equal to its classical Hurst parameter.
+Intuitively, the smaller $R$, the rougher the trajectory $x$ will look.
+For instance, if $x$ is continuously differentiable, then \eqref{Hurst 1} holds with $R=1$, and this is also the largest possible value for $R$ unless $x$ is constant.
+If $x$ is a typical sample path of a continuous semimartingale such as Brownian motion, then \eqref{eq_Hurst} holds with $R=1/2$.
+If $x$ is a typical sample path of fractional Brownian motion, then $R$ is equal to its classical Hurst parameter.

 When measuring the roughness of a trajectory, there are strong reasons for favouring $p^{\text{th}}$ variation over other measures such as fractal dimension.
 First, the $p^{\text{th}}$ variation can be measured in a straightforward manner.
 Second, other measures may lead to diverging results, and there is no canonical choice.
 For instance, the graph of a trajectory may have different Hausdorff and box dimensions.
 Third, and probably most importantly, the $p^{\text{th}}$ variation plays a crucial role in the extension of It\^o calculus to rough trajectories.
-A pathwise and strictly model-free version of such an extension for integrators with arbitrary $p^{\text{th}}$ variation was recently established by Cont and Perkowski \cite{ContPerkowski}.
+A pathwise and strictly model-free version of such an extension for integrators with arbitrary $p^{\text{th}}$ variation was recently established by Cont and Perkowski~\cite{ContPerkowski}.
 It\^o calculus for rough trajectories also plays an important role in applications, for instance to rough volatility models.
-These models are based on the observation by Gatheral et al.~\cite{GatheralRosenbaum} that the Hurst roughness parameter of the realized volatility of many financial time series is rather small, which makes realized volatility much rougher than the sample paths of Brownian motion.
+These models are based on the observation by Gatheral et al.~\cite{GatheralRosenbaum} that the Hurst parameter of the realized volatility of many financial time series is rather small, which makes realized volatility much rougher than the sample paths of a continuous semimartingale.